slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-9/packetizer_raw_output.md

 - (E2) The ResidualUncertainties section clarifies that a complete enumeration of header items is missing, requiring implementers to cross-reference other RFCs.

+**Severity:** Low
+  *Basis:* The ambiguity is unlikely to break protocol compliance since implementers can derive the intended set using RFC 3501/5322, but it may lead to inconsistent implementations.

+**Confidence:** High
 ---

 ## Report 2: 9755-9-2